mpSchrader/gym-sokoban/docs/variations/Boxoban.md

 ## 1. Idea
 Instead of generating a new level on every reset operation, a pregenerated level is choosen randomly.
 When Boxoban is run for the first time the levels are downloaded from DeepMinds [Github repository](https://github.com/deepmind/boxoban-levels) and stored in the folder _.sokoban_cache_.
+This path can be changed by environment variable `SOKOBAN_CACHE_PATH`

 In case you use the Boxoban levels for your research, the authors of the boxoban-levels repository ask you to cite their work as follows:
 ```